mawendo-gmbh/secon-keystore-generator/README.md

 ### Public certificates keystore

-Use the following command to generate a key store containing all the public certificatse.
+Use the following command to generate a key store containing all the public certificates.
 It will prompt you for a password which will be used to secure the key store.

 ```
 java -jar secon-keystore-generator-<version>.jar -k <insurance-keys-input-filename> -s <key-store-output-filename>